 We'll tell it to you straight, we like the Samsung Galaxy S7 Edge A LOT.
 Until the Galaxy S8 came along in fact, it held the title of our very favourite phone in the world.
-More than a year since its release, the S7 Edge remains an exceptional mobile and one of the only models we've ever awarded a perfect five stars.
+Now two years since its release, the S7 Edge remains an exceptional mobile and one of the only models we've ever awarded a perfect five stars.

 The top 5 best Samsung Galaxy S7 Edge deals:

 Until the Samsung Galaxy S8 launched, we rated the Samsung Galaxy S7 Edge as the best mobile phone in the world - just check out Techradar's 5 star review!
 So if you're looking for one of the best large screen Android smartphone out there right now, check out the below top deals.

 Samsung Galaxy S7 Edge | Vodafone | £130 upfront (with 10OFF code) | Unlimited calls and texts | 1GB data | £18pm

 Well thank the Lord that this S7 Edge deal just waltzed back into town.
 We were really missing those sweet sweet sub-£20 monthly bills for a while.
 But now Mobiles.co.uk has delivered again with this sensational tariff.
 How long will it last?
 We just don't know, so it may be wise to snap it up pronto if you like its face.
 Total cost over 24 months is £562

 Samsung Galaxy S7 Edge | EE | £79.99 upfront | Unlimited calls and texts | 4GB data | £25pm